Stores that don’t Use TeleCheck and Other Stores that do 2021 Updates

 Contacting Certegy or TeleCheck can help you resolve your issue and perhaps prevent future check acceptance issues.

-Even more, with TeleCheck, you may dispute any inaccurate personal information in its database by filling out its reporting form or call TeleCheck at (800) 366-2425.
+Even more, with TeleCheck, you may dispute any inaccurate personal information in its database by filling out its reporting form or calling TeleCheck at (800) 366-2425.

 If you believe your acceptance issue may be due to an error or identity theft, you may want to request your file disclosure report on Certegy’s website or Telecheck’s website to confirm whether there are any inaccuracies on your record.